 Finally, having decided I had to visit the Yangtse Gorge I knew I had to deal with the dread.

-I’m sharing 10 tips for nervous flyers based on things that have worked for me.
+So I am sharing these tips for nervous flyers based on everything I have done that worked for me.

-I found reading this book, written by a pilot, very helpful.
-It explained the mechanics of flying and went into detail about the likelihood of things actually happening including things like turbulence etc.
+I found reading Fly Without Fear, written by a pilot, very helpful.
+It explained the mechanics of flying in a very easy to understand way.
+It also covered detail about the likelihood of things actually happening, like turbulence for example.